geoffles/Foobricator/README.md

 ## How does it work?

 Simply spec up your data, and foobricate!
-Simply drag and drop your JSON files, or use the command line:
+You can drag and drop your JSON files on the executable, or use the command line:

 	> Foobricate MyAwesomeSpec.json